C4E5G3/pages_bazClearances/content/en/_index.md

 {{< brick_intro >}}
 ## Your Trusted Local Team
-Looking for a reliable house clearance in Dorset?
-Call us on 07793 251 677 for a no-obligation quote or advice.
-Your satisfaction is our priority!
+Dorset's trusted house clearance specialists: Baz's Clearances delivers reliable, affordable, and fully licensed services.
+Get a free quote and experience our professional approach.
+Call 07793 251 677.
 {{< button "Get in touch" "/get-in-touch/" >}}

 ![a graphic of workmen carrying boxes from a van](/uploads/illustrations/cuate/van.jpg)